ibrahim-work/ibrahim-work/README.md

-Hi, my name is Ibrahim
 ===============================

 CS @ Yorku Lassonde School of Engineering
 -------------------

-Computer Science student, BSc Hons.
-Spec.
-Software Development, at Lassonde School of Engineering - York University in Toronto, Canada.
-Currently a STEM Instructor at City of Brampton, working with Python, Java, and MATLAB.
-Have a look at my projects (github) below!

 * 🌍  I'm based in Greater Toronto Area
 * ✉️  You can contact me through [email](mailto:ikhalef@my.yorku.ca)